seanwryan/SportsScoreboard-SignalR/README.md

 # SportsScoreboard-SignalR

 This project is a real-time sports scoreboard built with ASP.NET Core and SignalR.
-It allows users to submit and view scores dynamically without refreshing the page.
+It allows users to submit, view, and manage scores dynamically without refreshing the page.

 ## Features
-- **Real-time Updates:** Uses SignalR to update the live scoreboard across all open sessions, ensuring users get immediate updates without needing to refresh the page.
-- **Past Games Section:** A "Past Games" section has been added to display previously submitted scores, organized from oldest to newest.
-- **Database Integration:** The scores are now persisted in a SQLite database, allowing the scoreboard to retain game history across sessions.
-- **Simple and User-Friendly UI:** Includes a clean and minimalistic form to submit team names and scores, with easy-to-read live updates.

-## Future Enhancements
+- **Real-time updates using SignalR**: Scores update live for all connected users.
+- **Submit and Edit Scores**: Users can submit new scores with team names, scores, and a date.
+Users can also edit or delete past game entries.
-- **Filter by Date:** Add the ability to filter the past games section by specific dates.
+- **Filter Past Games**: Users can filter past games by date range or team name.
-- **Game History Export:** Introduce a feature to download the past games data as a CSV file.
-- **More Game Statistics:** Expand the scoreboard to track additional game statistics like home runs, fouls, or other relevant metrics.
-- **UI Styling:** Enhance the UI with team logos, custom color schemes, and a more dynamic scoreboard layout.
+- **Responsive UI**: The scoreboard is styled and easily viewable on desktop and mobile devices.

 ## How to Run Locally
 1. Clone the repository: